Out-of-Band Modality Synergy Based Multi-User Beam Prediction and Proactive BS Selection with Zero Pilot Overhead: Simulation Results

 \subsection{Simulation Setup}

 To evaluate the performance of the proposed OMS-based mobility management scheme, we simulate the communication environment with moving vehicles (some of which are MUs) to collect OOB modality data and wireless channel data simultaneously.
 The detailed simulation setups are illustrated as follows.
 As shown in Fig. \ref{sim_env}, a V2I communications scenario at a crossroad, with $B=4$ BSs positioned at each corner serving vehicular users, is simulated with the CARLA simulation software \cite{CARLA_software}.
-We adopt random types of vehicles with different sizes and appearances, including cars, minivans, buses, trucks, etc., and random driving speeds with a maximum limitation of $40$km/h to verify the generalization capability of our proposed mobility management scheme.
+The coordinates of the four vertices of the considered crossroad are set to [(-175,25), (-125,25), (-125,-25), (-175,-25)] in CARLA.
+Then, we adopt random types of vehicles with different sizes and appearances, including cars, minivans, buses, trucks, etc., and random driving speeds with a maximum limitation of $40$km/h to verify the generalization capability of our proposed mobility management scheme.